ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 So it seems that although the main infection site is the lungs, the infection starts in the mouth, nose or throat.
 We can specifically target those with ionic zinc, for which see below.

-We don't have a specific mechanism to target the lung with zinc.
+We don't have a specific mechanism to target the lungs with zinc.
 We just have to take it orally in the normal way (that is, in food or supplements) and let it be distributed there.

 Chris recommends 7-15mg of zinc four times a day, away from sources of phytate ("whole grains, nuts, seeds, and legumes") which can inhibit zinc intake.